CTXY/LLM_Watermarks/README.md

     --data_file_name "train.jsonl" or "test.jsonl" \
     --max_seq_length 256
 ```

+This step is the key for the watermarking process. **If you have your own training script, you can directly use it to train and test the model.** For training data, use the files located in `data/training_watermarking`, and for validation data, use the files in `data/evaluate/`.

 ### Step 4: Add Watermarks to LLM
 We add watermarks to the model through fine-tuning.
 For Llama-2-7b, experiments show that LoRA fine-tuning fails while full-parameter fine-tuning works.
 For Llama-70b, both methods can be experimented with if applicable.